Letter to Students

 Teacher Commitment to Student

-Teacher will arrive to the lesson on time.
+Arrive to the lesson on time.

-Teacher will be prepared for each lesson making sure to have all photocopies ready and a lesson plan prepared for every lesson.
+Be prepared for each lesson making sure to have all photocopies ready and a lesson plan prepared for every lesson.

-Teacher will never create a general "mold" that all students must follow.
+Never create a general "mold" that all students must follow.
 They will devote time outside of the lesson to create a truly unique lesson experience that balances what the student wants to learn and what they believe that the student needs to learn.

-Teacher will give The Candyman ample notice to cancel or reschedule a lesson with a student.
+Give The Candyman ample notice to cancel or reschedule a lesson with a student.
 Cancellations will be kept to a minimum.

-Teachers will be sensitive to maximizing teaching time and minimizing superfluous conversation.
+Be sensitive to maximizing teaching time and minimizing superfluous conversation.

 The Candyman’s Commitment to Student & Teacher